-Join U of T alumni and friends for an intriguing conversation with Professor Geoffrey Hinton
+Join esteemed U of T alumni and friends for an intriguing conversation with Professor Geoffrey Hinton

-Join University Professor Emeritus and Nobel Prize winner, Geoffrey Hinton for a candid conversation with Jordan Jacobs, Managing Partner & Co-Founder of Radical Ventures, moderated by Ivan Semeniuk, Award Winning Journalist at The Globe and Mail, on the opportunities, challenges, and obligations when building a new venture leveraging the power of artificial intelligence.
+Join University Professor Emeritus and Nobel Prize winner, Geoffrey Hinton, for a candid conversation with Nick Frosst, Co-Founder of Cohere, on the opportunities, challenges, and obligations when building a new venture leveraging the power of artificial intelligence.

 Artificial intelligence adoption has quickly captured the public imagination and sparked important debates around the world.
-Governments, business leaders and global citizens are having critical conversations about if and how AI should be regulated and what guardrails need to be in place to protect society.
-Advocates on both sides argue about both the enormous potential and risks of this disruptive technology and the rapid emergence of generative AI and large language models (LLMs) has accelerated this debate.
+Governments, business leaders and global citizens are having critical conversations about whether and how AI should be regulated and what guardrails need to be in place to protect society.
+Advocates on both sides argue about both the enormous potential and risks of this disruptive technology.
+The rapid emergence of generative AI and large language models (LLMs) has accelerated this debate.

 The fireside chat will cover a broad range of topics, including: